8 October 2020

-EAPworks are following and acting upon the advice of the Ministry of Health in relation to COVID 19.
+EAPworks is following and acting upon the advice of the Ministry of Health in relation to COVID 19.
 This is an evolving situation and as such, will be subject to change.

-Practice good infection prevention control procedures for face to face appointments, including:
+Good infection prevention control procedures for face to face appointments will be maintained, including:

-Prior to confirming a face to face appointment, the following screening question must be asked:
+Prior to confirming a face to face appointment, the following screening question will be asked:

 Have you encountered COVID-19 or anyone (including yourself) showing any symptoms of the COVID-19 virus, now or in the past 14 days?

-If the answer is yes, they can only be provided with the choice of a video session or phone session.
+If the answer is yes, we will only provide the options of a video session or phone session.

-For any on site requests approval must be sought prior from Julie Sames.
+For any on-site requests, approval must be sought beforehand from our Wellbeing Manager, Julie Sames.
 Julie can be contacted at email@example.com, or on mobile 021 312 825.

-As one of our trusted Associates we rely on you to exercise your own judgement to ensure you are not putting yourself at risk.
-Your safety and the safety of our clients is always our primary concern.
+The safety of our clients is always our primary concern and we are relying on you to exercise your own judgement to ensure you are not putting yourself or your people at risk.

 Mental health check-in - Your weekly personal mental health check-in during Coronavirus